mjasinski007/terraform-aws-edge-esx-demo01/README.md

 # Deployments

-- Please clone the code and provide your values in the `variables.auto.tfvars` file.
+- Please clone the repository and provide your variable values in the `variables.auto.tfvars` file.

 ## OVA Template

-- In case if you use the `.ova` file locally, the following amends have to be done:
+- In case if you use the `.ova` file located locally, the following amends have to be done in the `vmaware_esxi.tf` file:
- - Amend the following file `vmaware_esxi.tf` as follows:

 ```hcl
 data "vsphere_ovf_vm_template" "edge_ova" {